Hilton Dawson: Parliamentary career

 Dawson was elected as the Labour MP for the newly created Lancaster and Wyre constituency at the 1997 general election, which saw his party return to power after 18 years in opposition.
 He was re-elected for the marginal seat at the 2001 general election.

 In 2004, Dawson announced he would not be seeking re-election at the next general election, seeking to return to work in children's services.
 The local Constituency Labour Party selected Anne Sacks as its new candidate, but the seat was won by the Conservative Party candidate, Ben Wallace, with a 4.5% swing away from Labour.

 After Parliament

 Dawson became CEO of Shaftesbury Young People.
 In April 2009, he was appointed chief executive of the British Association of Social Workers.

 Hilton left BASW in January 2013 by mutual agreement, and now runs his own company called Northumbria People.
 In March 2013 he published Frank Renner's Bairns – Looking at the world through the lives of a Northumbrian Family.
 He is chair of the Newbiggin by the Sea Genealogy Project.

 In 2014, Dawson left the Labour Party and became the chairman of the North East Party.
 In March 2021, Dawson was selected as the party's candidate for the 2021 Hartlepool by-election.
 He received 163 votes, placing tenth of sixteen candidates.

+In 2025, Dawson spoke at the Your Party Founding Conference.